 Low-Carb Cauliflower Oatmeal is a creative, low-carb, grain-free spin on traditional oatmeal.
-Not only does it taste great, but it’s an easy way to pack in an entire cup of vegetables before lunchtime!
+It’s a comforting, tasty dish that cooks up in minutes and packs in an entire cup of vegetables!

 I know what you might be thinking.
 Cauliflower in oatmeal?!
 Sweet oatmeal with a savory vegetable?
 How could that possibly taste good?

 I know it sounds a bit weird, but you’re going to have to trust me on this one and make this recipe.
 You will not be disappointed!

 Once you start making low-carb cauliflower oatmeal, it will seem as normal to you as kale in a smoothie or zucchini in a sweet loaf of bread.

 What’s especially amazing about this low-carb oatmeal is that the cauliflower doesn’t just serve as an addition to the recipe; the cauliflower is actually the star of the show!
 Riced cauliflower (cauliflower processed in a food processor until it resembles grains of rice) entirely replaces the usual base of oats.